Conversion Optimization

 We recommend you to check out: Reducing Online Jewelry Store Cart Abandonment: 19 Proven Strategies

-Your cart page should be a reminder of the items the customer is going to buy.Â
+Your online shopping cart page should be a reminder of the items the customer is going to buy.

 Since not all brands provide free shipping, there has been a rise of curbside pickup and in-store options.

-This saves time and costs for both customers and the retailers.Â
+This saves time and costs for both customers and eCommerce retailers.

 Another option to induce confidence is to specify the delivery date so that customers aren't kept in the dark.

-As per a study, 48% of customers prefer 2-3 days whereas 42% of customers are okay to receive it in 4-7 days.Â
+As per a study, 48% of customers prefer 2-3 days, whereas 42% of customers are okay to receive it in 4-7 days.

-If you have a physical store: Experiment with shoppers being able to order online but picking up locally (based on their location.)
+If you have a physical store: Experiment with shoppers being able to order online but picking up locally (based on their location)

 20. Always keep the shopping cart within reach